javascript-tutorial/en.javascript.info/1-js/10-modules/01-modules-intro/article.md

     <button id="button">Button</button>
     ```

+    Please note: the second script actually works before the first!
+So we'll see `undefined` first, and then `object`.

+    That's because modules are deferred, so way wait for the document to be processed.
+The regular scripts runs immediately, so we saw its output first.

-    So, when we're using modules, we should be aware that HTML-document can show up before the Javascript application is ready.
-Certain functionality may not work yet.
+    When using modules, we should be aware that HTML-document can show up before the Javascript application is ready.
+Some functionality may not work yet.
 We should put transparent overlays or "loading indicators", or otherwise ensure that the visitor won't be confused because of it.

 4. Async attribute `<script async type="module">` is allowed on both inline and external scripts.
 Async scripts run immediately when imported modules are processed, independantly of other scripts or the HTML document.